-See chapter 6.3.4 FBlocks for operation access in line in an expression - FBoper on page 47
+See chapter 6.4.4 FBlocks for operation access in line in an expression - FBoper on page 54

-Figure33: odg/FboperInOut.png
+Figure36: odg/FboperInOut.png

-6.4.10 FBexpr capabilities compared to other FBlock graphic tools cascade etc. In comparison to the possibilities of UFBal it needs some more FBlocks in the diagram, the diagrams will be more voluminous but not more clearly.
+6.5.10 FBexpr capabilities compared to other FBlock graphic tools

+Compared for example with the known IEC61131 FBD diagrams for industiral automation programming the last one contains usual a lot of FBlocks for specific operations, for example ADD3, ADD3, SUB2, AND with two inputs which can be cascade etc. In comparison to the possibilities of UFBql it needs some more FBlocks in the diagram, the diagrams will be more voluminous but not more clearly.
 It is a entanglement in details.
-Often a textual expression written is more proper understandable then a lot of wiring.
+Often a textual written expression more proper is understandable then a lot of wiring.